Eppo-exp/eppo-docs/docs/feature-flags/common-issues.md

 2. If no configurations were previously downloaded or the SDK stores the configuration in-memory and loses it during re-initialization, then the SDK will return a null value when `getAssignment` is invoked.

 One workaround for this is to pause execution after the initialization method is called (e.g. `time.Sleep(8 * time.Second)`) to give the SDK time to fetch its first configuration before invoking `getAssignment`.
-If pausing execution is undesirable, e.g. slowing the start up of a mobile app is poor UX, then the returned null value will need to be handled in your code to gracefully fallback on a sensible default variant.
+If pausing execution is undesirable, e.g. slowing the start up of a mobile app is poor UX, then the returned null value will need to be handled in your code to gracefully fallback on a sensible default experience.

 ## 4. Using targeting lists to define a large list of users